4/25/2019

 Operator

-Thank you, ladies and gentlemen.
-If you wish to ask a question at this time, please press star, then 1, or your touchtone telephone.
+Thank you.
+Ladies and gentlemen, if you wish to ask a question at this time, please press stars and 1 on your touchtone telephone.
 If your question has been answered or you wish to move yourself from the queue, please press the pound key.
 To prevent any background noise, we ask that you please place your line on mute once your question has been stated.
 In the interest of time and to allow for broader participation, you are asked to limit yourself to one question.
-The first question will come from the line of Sheila Caillou with Jefferies & Company.
+The first question will come from the line of Sheila Kajuluk, Listeria Friesen Company.
 Your line is open.
 Thank you.
 Good morning, everyone.

 speaker